plhsystems/stargate-mainboard-esp32/firmware/doc/readme.md

 - Support OTA (not necessarily fully automatic)
 - Connection to other existing Stargate on the network
 - Wi-Fi support (Station + SoftAP)
-- Support three type of Stargate (Movie/SG1/Atlantis/Universe)
+- Support all types of Stargate (Movie/SG1/Atlantis/Universe)
 - Support automatic ring homing
-      - Support HALL sensor
+   - Support for HALL sensor
-      - Support optic sensor
+   - Support for optical sensor

 # Secondary objectives

 - Should be easy to configure
    - Easily import or export (json file)
 - Should have a mode to test all sensors, motors, light etc.. without restriction for debugging purpose.
 - Debug console, accessible from TCP/IP or UART.